zakimjz/zakimjz.github.io/pages/courses/datamining/assign5.md

  size of the hidden layer, and NUMHIDDEN is the number of hidden layers (this is for CSCI6390).
 CSCI6390 students may assume that all hidden layers use the same size.

+You should implement the algorithms using NumPy; you cannot use any of the deep learning libraries (like keras, pytorch or tensorflow, and so on).

 Your script should print out the weight matrices and biases for each layer, and also the final accuracy value on the test data, where you use 70% of the data for